Disturbing the Peace (album)

-Disturbing the Peace is the second studio album by the American heavy metal band Alcatrazz, and is the only one featuring Steve Vai on guitar.
+Disturbing the Peace is the second studio album by the American heavy metal band Alcatrazz, released in 1985.
+It is the band's only album to feature guitarist Steve Vai.
 The album remained for 7 weeks on the Billboard 200 albums chart, peaking at No. 145.

 The album was re-released in 2001 as Vol.02 of Steve Vai's The Secret Jewel Box and as a remastered, expanded version with a different cover in 2013 on Polish label Metal Mind.

 Track listing

 All songs by Graham Bonnet and Steve Vai, except where noted.